ICAA Contact Information

 In 1991, a handful of die-hard Appaloosa breeders felt the need to preserve a nearly extinct breed: the Appaloosa.
 The International Colored Appaloosa Association, Inc was born.
 I have served as the ICAA President from 1991 to 1997, and since 1997 I have been chairman/CEO of the Board of Trustees.

-We are principled breeders who firmly believe in this breed and in proper breeding practices that will return the breed to its own conformation and from otherwise certain extinction.
+We are principled breeders who firmly believe in this breed and in proper breeding practices that will preserve the blood of the Appaloosa from otherwise certain extinction.
 There is no such thing as "too much Appaloosa" in a pedigree.
 ICAA is the incorporated blood-breed Appaloosa registry with its books closed to other breeds.

 From the ICAA bylaws: "...to preserve the (equine breed of Appaloosa) from undesirable introductions or influences of equine breeds or colors by maintaining stud books closed to other equine breeds or by declaring ineligible for registry breeding animals of unacceptable colorations."